Brandon Crawford Player Props: Giants vs. Rangers

-The San Francisco Giants, including Brandon Crawford (.195 on-base percentage in past 10 games, 82 points below season-long percentage), take on starting pitcher Jon Gray and the Texas Rangers at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Brandon Crawford (.179 on-base percentage in past 10 games, 96 points below season-long percentage), battle starting pitcher Andrew Heaney and the Texas Rangers at Oracle Park, Saturday at 9:05 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Angels.
+In his previous game he had a hitless performance (0-for-2) against the Rangers.

 Brandon Crawford Game Info & Props vs. the Rangers